genistat-ag/handbook/communication.md

 events like dinners and going to the movies together.
 However, we also plan on doing more extended activities, where we travel somewhere together and work remotely.
-Discussions for social events happen as GitHub Issues with the `😍 Team building` label.
+Discussions for social events happen as GitHub Issues with the `Team building` label.

 ### 🗣 Feedback